Therapeutic Arts Practioner Program

-Advanced Training Master Practitioner: Level 2 Designed for mental health providers, psychotherapists, nurses and educators currently working with clients The advanced level dives deeper into the application of therapeutic arts related to specific topic areas.
+Advanced Training Master Practitioner: Master Level is designed for mental health providers, psychotherapists, nurses and educators currently working with clients The advanced level dives deeper into the application of therapeutic arts related to specific topic areas.
 CiiAT offers these modules in both a Live-on-Line format, as well as an in-person format.
-Live-on-Line courses are made up of 60 hours direct ‘face-to-face’ on-camera on-line instruction with senior faculty.
+Live-on-Line courses are ‘face-to-face’, on-camera, on-line instruction with senior faculty.
 Learning Objectives for Modules 5-7: Participants will:

 - Understand and identify themes in clients’ art;

 - Identify red flags in clients’ art (and what do to with them);

 - Learn to create individualized techniques for individual clients;

 - Create activities, themes and goals for client groups; and